 Professor of Clinical Law and Faculty Supervisor: Jeffrey S. Gutman

 Students are selected based on their potential to provide high quality, client-centered legal services to our client population.
 Faculty will consider a student’s interest in, and commitment to, public interest and legal services work, but such interest is not required.
-Faculty aim to select a class with different backgrounds, experiences, and interests, but a common desire to serve clients and gain invaluable experience.
+Faculty aim to select a class with different backgrounds, experiences, and interests, but with a common desire to serve clients and gain invaluable experience.

 Each semester, the Clinics hold an Open House where faculty are available to answer questions about their respective clinics.
 Students may also contact Professor Gutman to discuss the Clinic or ask specific questions.